harp-orm/harp/docs/Relations.md

 $customer->getOrders()->add($order2);
 ```

-> __Tip__ Though you could use the ``getLink`` method directly to retrieve / change data, it is better to define specific methods for each relation, as is the case in the example above.
+> __Tip__ Though you could use the ``all`` method directly to retrieve / change data, it is better to define specific methods for each relation, as is the case in the example above.

 By default the name of the column use for the foreign key is defined as "foreign model" + "Id", but you can configure that with a "foreignKey" option e.g.